fedoranimus/todoist-api/source/includes/_items.md

 Argument | Description
 -------- | -----------
-project_id *Integer or String (temp id)* | The id of the project to which the items will be moved to (a number or a temp id). ids *Array of Integer or String (temp id)*| A list of item to uncomplete.
+project_id *Integer or String (temp id)* | The id of the project to which the items will be moved to (a number or a temp id). ids *Array of Integer or String (temp id)*| A list of items to uncomplete.

 ### Optional arguments

 Argument | Description
 -------- | -----------
-update_item_orders *Integer* | Whether the item orders should be updated (where `1` is true and `0` is false, and the default is `1`). restore_state *Object* | A dictionary object, where the item id is the key, and its value is a list of four elements, whether the item is in history, whether it is checked, its order and indent: `item_id: [in_history, checked, item_order, indent]`
+update_item_orders *Integer* | Whether the item orders should be updated (where `1` is true and `0` is false, and the default is `1`). restore_state *Object* | A dictionary object, where the item id is the key, and its value is a list of four elements, whether the item is in history, whether it is checked, its order and indent - `item_id: [in_history, checked, item_order, indent]`

 ## Complete a recurring task